Matataki-io/documentation/docs/development/backend-development-guide.md

     - Additionally, some configuration options have default values set according to the requirements of Docker Compose.
 However, it is still recommended to review and adjust these values based on your specific needs.

+3. If you are using Docker Compose's pre-configured service, set the corresponding host to the IP address of your local machine (for example, 127.0.0.1) in the configuration environment variable.
+    - mysql_local
+    - redis_local
+    - elasticsearch_local
+    - ipfs_local

 ## Run with docker-compose